 With a faux beam, however, you can solve both those problems.
 Our beams are easy to cut with a regular wood saw, so it's straightforward to cut a hole in the beam to pass the mounting hardware of the fan through.
 Likewise, you can run the cable providing power to the fan though the length of the beam's hollow center - completely hiding it from sight.

 The addition of a fan did require a slightly more involved installation than a regular suspended beam.
-Normally you can simply add wooden mounting blocks to either end of the ceiling and 'hang' the beam between them.
+Normally, for a beam under 10 feet long, you can simply add wooden mounting blocks to either end of the ceiling and 'hang' the beam between them.

 While our polyurethane beams are certainly strong enough to support themselves across the entire length of a ceiling, they're not sturdy enough to support the weight of a ceiling fan.
 Therefore an additional step was required.
 In this instance, the homeowner created a support from regular wood planks, stretching across the entire length of the ceiling so it could support the weight of the fan.

 The faux beams were then trimmed to fit flush, and simply slotted over the planks.
-Because they're hollow, it's simplicity itself to slot the beams over, and then secure them with regular screws.
-That covered up the ugly planks, and provided the vividly realistic look of weathered timber.
+Because they're hollow, is simple to slide the beams over the support structure, and then secure them with regular screws.

 All in all, the finished product provided an authentic wood look as well as a convenient solution for the ceiling fan - proving once again that our faux products can often provide versatility that makes them better than the 'real thing.'